allonyaron/JS-Starter-Kit/README.md

 TO START SERVER

-'npm start' - to start server
+>type 'npm start' on the command line